MarcoHassan/AWS-server-/README.md

 ## Introduction

 Data is the most valuable resource of the 21st century.
 With a relatively small investment and some programming skills one can gain insights that would otherwise not be freely accessible.
-A lot of data - while in principle free - is only available for a short amount of time.
+A lot of data - while in principle free - is only available briefly.

 A server that runs 24/7 with a program that collects such data in a user specified format and at a regular interval can mitigate these problems.

-This can be useful in a variety of different scenarios.
-For example, it can be useful to generate data for research or business purposes or simply to build fun projects.
+Such a setup can be useful in a variety of different scenarios.
+For example, it can be used to generate data for research or business purposes or simply to build fun projects.

 This project is intended to demonstrate how relatively easy it is to collect data otherwise not freely available in the same way

-Structure:
+The structure of this documentation is as follows:

+1. Server setup
+2. Database setup
+3. Twitter API Connection, Data Collection, and Database Update
+4. Plotting the acquired data

 ## 1. Set-up

-First, we considered multiple different offerings for a server to host our project.
+**First, we considered multiple different offerings for a server to host our project.**

 The requirements were rather simple.
++ At least on decent CPU core
++ At least 1gb of ram/storage
++ A good internet connection
++ High availability

-It had to have at least on decent CPU core, at least 1gb of ram/storage and a good internet connection.
-Especially important for this project was the uptime of the server since we will acquire our twitter data not periodically but constantly 24/7.
+Especially the last point was important for this project since we will acquire our twitter data not periodically but constantly 24/7.

+Based on those requirements we chose a free tier AWS EC2 instance for the following reasons:
++ We already had an account and their free tier fulfills our basic requirements and promises extremely high reliability.
++ A basic understanding of the AWS ecosystem could be a valuable skill considering the importance AWS has today in all kinds of disciplines.
++ AWS offers free (limited) access to many of its features including a full year of free access to a basic EC2 instance.
-Based on those requirements we chose a free tier AWS EC2 instance for the following reasons o	We already had an account and their free tier fulfills our basic requirements and promises extremely high reliability o	A basic understanding of the AWS Ecosystem could be a valuable skill considering the importance AWS today has in all kinds of disciplines. o	AWS comes with many added features which are on the one hand intimidating and difficult to master but on the other hand also can be highly useful.
++ AWS comes with many added features which are on the one hand intimidating and difficult to master but on the other hand can also be highly useful.
 For example, we used the extensive monitoring capabilities of AWS to check the CPU usage of our system and similar stats from the browser without the need to connect to the instance.

-The steps that were necessary for the setup of our EC2 instance were the following:
+**The steps that were necessary for the setup of the EC2 instance were the following:**

+We will only briefly explain the EC2 Setup since there are many great tutorial already online like for example [this one](https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/?trk=gs_card).

-Creating an account (credit card required but all we use is free tier) Launch of the free tier ec2 instance with the following operating system: o	LINUX […]
+1. Creating an account (credit card required but nothing will be charged since we only use the free tier EC2 instance)
+2. Launch an instance with the following operating system: o	LINUX […]

 Connect to the server